 Rate adjustment mechanisms: The Company is subject to a number of rate adjustment mechanisms, whereby an asset or liability is recognized resulting from differences between actual revenues and the underlying cost being recovered, or differences between actual revenues and targeted amounts as approved by the RIPUC.
-Rate adjustment mechanisms include the Renewable Energy Standard Charge, a charge designed to cover our compliance costs associated with state renewable portfolio standards and Low Income Energy Assistance Program, a federally funded, state administered program providing funding to assist low income customers in paying their heating bills.
+Rate adjustment mechanisms include the Renewable Energy Standard Charge, a charge designed to cover our compliance costs associated with state renewable portfolio standards and the under or over recovery of electricity supply costs.